behemphi/behemphi.github.io/_posts/2016-07-24-delightful-local-development-environments-with-chef-and-vagrant-part-3.md

 title:  "Delightful Local Development Environments with Chef and Vagrant - Part 3"
 ---

-This is the second post in a series of article describing how to set up a local development environment for a simple microservice architecture using Vagrant and Chef.

-The goal of the series is to have a fully functional development environment with a basic understanding of the concepts of virtualization and configuration management .

 This series of articles was written to support the development efforts of [Kasasa LTD](https://kasasa.com) in Austin, TX.
 Though your tech stack may differ, you should be able to used this series as a way to set up your own teams' development environment in your organization.

+The goal of the series is to have a fully functional development environment with a basic understanding of the concepts of virtualization and configuration management with Chef .

 # Table of Contents